euphy/polargraph_server_polarshield_esp32/README.md

 polargraph_server_polarshield
 =============================

-Polargraph Server for ATMEGA2560 based arduino boards using a Polarshield.
+Polargraph Server for ATMEGA2560 based arduino boards, primarily targetting a Polarshield motor controller.

 A Polarshield is an add-on board for an Arduino MEGA that provides two stepper drivers, an SD card reader and an LCD touchscreen.
+The firmware may also be configured at compile time to target RAMPS, though without SD reader and touchscreen (yet...).

 The program has a core part that consists of the following files that are common to all Polargraph Server versions: